 Importance Of The Colour Of A Male Peacock

 Peacocks are the males and the peahens are the females of the pheasant’s Peafowls.
-Peacocks have arguably the most colourful ornate plumage than any other bird.
+Peacocks have arguably the most colorful ornate plumage of any other bird.

-Far from mere embellishments, the polychromatic feathers of the two common species of peacock: the Indian peacock of India and Pakistan and the green peacock of Java and Myanmar, help the birds reproduce by attracting peahens who are comparably plain in their own appearance.
+Far from mere embellishments, the polychromatic feathers of the two common species of the peacock: the Indian peacock of India and Pakistan and the green peacock of Java and Myanmar, help the birds reproduce by attracting peahens that are comparably plain in their own appearance.

 The peacocks spread their feathers to attract their mate.
 They also make a certain kind of noise using their feathers which is a call for mating.

 We have covered a lot of things in this article.
-We have come to know about the differences between peafowls, peacocks and peahens.
-Peacocks are more beautiful and have huge colourful tail feathers which makes them more attractive.
+We have come to know about the differences between peafowls, peacocks, and peahens.
+Peacocks are more beautiful and have huge colorful tail feathers which makes them more attractive.
 The vast feathers help them to attract their mate during the mating season.

-We also came to know the reason behind Why Peacock Spread Their Feathers.
-We have also come to know other facts about peacocks and their food habits, lifespans and many more.
+We also came to know the reason Why Peacock Spread Their Feathers.
+We have also come to know other facts about peacocks and their food habits, lifespans, and many more.